Norbert515/flutter_ide/README.md

 - Changing basic values for rendering (width/height/color/font-size etc.) with a slider/color-picker
 - Controlling/ Debugging an animation (even a hero animation) using a slider inside the IDE
 - Injecting data into Streams during runtime for testing and debugging purposes
-- Chaning values in a visual editor (which are reflected in the source ode)
+- Changing  values in a visual editor (which are reflected in the source code)

 ![font_size](https://github.com/Norbert515/flutter_ide/tree/master/assets/color_cut_gif.gif)